La nostra storia

 1980

-The branch number grew to 17 located in the provinces of Biella, Torino, Cuneo and Aosta.
+The number of branches grows to 17, located in the provinces of Biella, Torino, Cuneo and Aosta.

 1980-89

-Società Autostrade chooses Banca Sella to experiment a revolutionary system to pay motorway tolls called Viacard.
+Società Autostrade chooses Banca Sella to trial a revolutionary system for paying motorway tolls called Viacard.

 1986